Thomas Gottschalk

-Thomas Johannes Gottschalk (born 18 May 1950) is a German radio and television host and entertainer.
-He is best known for hosting Wetten, dass..?, for many years Europe's biggest television show, which he steered to huge success in Germany, Austria, Switzerland and South Tyrol between 1987 and 2011.
+Thomas Johannes Gottschalk (born 18 May 1950 in Bamberg) is a German radio and television host and entertainer.
+He is best known for hosting Wetten, dass..?, for many years Europe's biggest television show, which he steered to huge success in Germany, Austria, Switzerland and South Tyrol between 1987 and 2023.
 Until 2015, he was also the brand ambassador in television advertisements for Haribo confectionery.

 Early life

 Gottschalk was born in Bamberg, Bavaria, the son of a lawyer.
 After attending the Humanistisches Gymnasium (humanities-oriented high school) in Kulmbach, he studied history and German philology, eventually taking his exams as a teacher for primary and secondary schools; however, it was during this time that he discovered his true vocation: entertainment.

 Career

 From 1971 on, Gottschalk worked as a freelancer for the youth program of the Bayerischer Rundfunk (Bavarian Broadcasting); in 1973, he became anchor for a news program.
 In 1976, after a brief detour to the newspaper Münchner Merkur, he became a regular contributor at the Bayerischer Rundfunk, and subsequently gained popularity as the host of the show Pop nach acht.
 He was awarded the Kurt-Magnus-Preis for his "outstanding talents" as a radio host in 1978.

 Starting in 1977, Gottschalk hosted the TV show Telespiele.
 Initially broadcast on the Bayerischer Rundfunk's television channel, it switched to the national public ARD channel in 1980.
 In the same year, Gottschalk founded GLS United, the first German hip hop group and performed the first German rap song, "Rapper's Deutsch".

 From 1982 to 1987, Gottschalk hosted the show Na sowas on ZDF and was awarded the Goldene Kamera (golden camera) for his performance on that show in 1985.
 During that period he also starred in several German comedies with actor Mike Krüger.
 Gottschalk occasionally works as an actor until today, taking roles in the Hollywood movies Trabbi goes to Hollywood (1991) and Zookeeper (2011).
 In 1993, Gottschalk starred in Sister Act 2: Back in the Habit (1993) as a consequence of leading actress Whoopi Goldberg losing a bet in Gottschalk's gameshow Wetten, dass..?.
 He plays the sausage-obsessed German cook, Father Wolfgang.